WARNING: Per wiki policy, all spoilers are unmarked on Awesome Moments pages.

 - Tiya Sircar's and Freddie Prinze Jr's voice acting really helps deliver Sabine's gut punch and make this scene.

-- Kanan letting Sabine wail on him like that so she can get her issues off her chest.
+- Kanan letting Sabine whale on him like that so she can get her issues off her chest.

 - The final shot of the episode, Sabine looking at the Darksaber no longer with trepidation, but with determination as the others kneel around her.
 After so long running because that was the only way to protect her family, she can now return and save them all.